The Real Reason Airline (and other) Systems Go Down

 ITProPortal: Terror?
 Hackers?
 The real reasons for IT outages are far more boring

-To learn more, watch the webinar:
+To learn more, watch the following video:

 Four things you can do today to prevent your next IT outage